 See how Prototyping Solutions answered the recurring question, "how can I justify purchasing this product?" by putting their product into the context of their customers' lives with two types of content marketing.

-Content marketing should be at the center of your marketing strategy, because when it’s done with your customer’s circumstances in mind, it raises brand awareness, generating interest in your company and more.
+Content marketing should be at the center of your marketing strategy because when it’s done with your customer’s circumstances in mind, it raises brand awareness, generates interest in your company, and more.

-Burger King® is a brand that creates content marketing that keeps their brand relevant to their customers.
+Burger King® is a brand that creates content marketing that keeps its brand relevant to its customers.
 Sometimes they do this by placing their product in circumstances that put the spotlight on their customers' issues.